rachel-ker/capp30254/finalpipeline/README.md

 pipeline.py - generic code for train-test split, evaluation, building the different models
 config.py - configurations and constants for this code
 run.py - putting everything together to apply to DonorsChoose data (produces a csv file of results)
-results.ipynb - exploring and understanding results to justify model selection

 requirements.txt - required libraries and versions
 script.sbatch - to run job on rcc